MakieOrg/Makie.jl/docs/documentation/layoutables.md

 \end{examplefigure}
 ## Adding to a `Scene`

-And here's how you can add the same Layoutable to a Scene, which is the primitive object underlying a Figure.
+And here's how you can add the same Block to a Scene, which is the primitive object underlying a Figure.
 As discussed above, `layoutscene` is an older convenience method to create a Scene with an attached GridLayout that tracks its size.
 This is mostly not needed anymore since Figures were added.